 Danh Tran’s Background

-Danh Tran grew up in Vietnam, where he worked in his family’s tailor shop at a young age.
+Danh Tran grew up in Vietnam, where he worked in his family’s tailor shop.
 Although against his parent’s wishes, he relocated to Los Angeles and studied fashion at Otis College of Art and Design.

-Like most professionals, Tran always had to wear dress shirts to work and hated wearing them.
-He made it his mission to make dress shirts more comfortable and left his comfortable job to start a clothing brand.
+Like most professionals, Tran had to wear dress shirts to work and hated wearing them.
+He made it his mission to make dress shirts more comfortable and left his steady job to start a clothing brand.

-The clothing startup caught the eye of Shark Tank producers and invited him to apply for season 10 of the show.
+The clothing startup caught the eye of Shark Tank producers and invited him to apply for season 10.
 Danh Tran and Gary Falkenberg didn’t pass up on the opportunity, they came in seeking to raise $250,000 for a 10% stake.

-NBA legend Charles Barkley was a guest Shark in the episode.
+NBA legend Charles Barkley was a guest Shark for that episode.
 The timing couldn’t have been more perfect as the founders brought in Metta Sandiford-Artest and demonstrated how easy it was to dunk wearing Buttercloth.

-After finishing their intro and telling their story, they started getting down to business.
+After finishing their intro and telling their story, they got down to business.
 Four Sharks dropped out as the clothing business is cutthroat.
-Robert Herjavec had a spot for Danh Tran and offered $250,000 for 25%.
-Danh happily accepted the offer and gave a memorable reaction to the offer.
+Robert Herjavec had a soft spot for Danh Tran and offered $250,000 for 25%.
+Danh happily accepted and gave a memorable reaction to the offer.

 Buttercloth’s Continued Success